Kaluhyanu:wes

 Michelle D. Schenandoah

-JD, LL.M., & MS, is a writer, speaker, thought leader, and traditional member of the Oneida Nation Wolf Clan of the Haudenosaunee Confederacy.
+JD, LL.M., & MA, is a writer, speaker, media creator, and traditional member of the Oneida Nation Wolf Clan of the Haudenosaunee Confederacy.

 — Michelle Schenandoah